Rohit177/100-day-of-coding-sprint-Unstop.com/Day-5/Code 1 Ravi Caught in Strings/Problem_Statement.md

 # Intuition
-The program aims to find the length of the longest palindromic substring within a given input string.
-It utilizes a dynamic programming approach to efficiently compute the result.
+The intuition behind this code is to find the longest palindromic substring within a given string by checking for palindromes centered at each character in the string.

 # Approach
-The approach employed here involves iterating through the input string and, for each character, expanding around it to identify palindromic substrings.
-The program uses dynamic programming to store previously computed results, which helps in avoiding redundant calculations.
-By comparing characters to the left and right of each potential center, the program identifies and keeps track of the longest palindromic substring found so far.
+The approach used in this code is to iterate through the input string character by character and check for palindromic substrings.
+This is done by expanding around each character, treating it as a potential center of a palindrome, and comparing characters to the left and right.

+# Explain
+1. Input the desired string.
+2. Initialize variables to keep track of the maximum palindrome length (initialized to 1) and the start index of the longest palindrome.
+3. Iterate through the string from the second character to the second-to-last character (inclusive).
+4. For each character, perform the following steps:
+   a.
+Check for palindromes with odd lengths by expanding around the current character.
+   b.
+Check for palindromes with even lengths by expanding around the current character and the next character.
+   c.
+If a longer palindrome is found, update the maximum palindrome length and the start index of the longest palindrome.
+5. After the iteration, extract the longest palindromic substring from the input string using the start index and the maximum palindrome length.
+6. Return the length of the longest palindromic substring.

 # Complexity
-- Time complexity:
+- Time complexity: O(n^2)
-  - The time complexity of this algorithm is O(n^2), where 'n' is the length of the input string.
-This is because, in the worst case, we might need to expand around each character in the string.
+   - The code iterates through the string, and for each character, it can potentially expand up to n/2 times to find a palindrome.
+   - Therefore, the time complexity is O(n^2) in the worst case.
-- Space complexity:
+- Space complexity: O(1)
-  - The space complexity is O(n), as we use a dynamic programming table to store results for each character position in the string.
-The size of the table is directly proportional to the length of the input string.
+   - The code uses only a few variables to store the maximum palindrome length and the start index of the longest palindrome, so the space complexity is constant.